Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots

+Pennsylvania proved vital to President Trump’s election four years ago and is once again considered a key battleground.

-New Justice Amy Coney Barrett did not participate in considering the motion, the Supreme Court said, because of the need for a prompt resolution, and because she has not had time to fully review the request.
+New Justice Amy Coney Barrett did not participate in considering the request, the Supreme Court said, because of the need for a prompt resolution, and because she has not had time to fully review the legal arguments.

-The conservatives, though, signaled they would like to revisit the issue after the election.
+The vote on the GOP request is not specified in the court’s short order.

-They criticized the ruling by the Pennsylvania Supreme Court that called for three extra days to receive mail-in ballots because of the crush of requests brought on by fears of the coronavirus pandemic was likely unconstitutional.
+But the three justices who penned a “comment” criticized the ruling by the Pennsylvania Supreme Court that called for three extra days to receive mail-in ballots because of the crush of requests brought on by fears of the coronavirus pandemic was likely unconstitutional.

 “There is a strong likelihood that the State Supreme Court decision violates the Federal Constitution,” wrote Justice Samuel A. Alito Jr., who was joined by Justices Clarence Thomas and Neil M. Gorsuch.